Can huskies swim? When you first look at a husky, you might think, “That dog looks like it was born to swim.”

-Huskies are bred for cold climates and they’re used to playing in the snow.
+Huskies are bred for cold climates and are used to playing in the snow.
 As a result, they don’t have much experience with swimming or even being around large bodies of water.
 This lack of exposure can make them fearful of water.

-Huskies are natural hunters and swimmers would quickly tire them out, making them easy prey for predators.
+Huskies are natural hunters, and swimmers would quickly tire them out, making them easy prey for predators.

-Additionally, many huskies have had bad experiences with water such as being sprayed by a hose or getting caught in the rain.
+Additionally, many huskies have had bad experiences with water, such as being sprayed by a hose or getting caught in the rain.
 As a result, these negative experiences have made them afraid of water and reluctant to go near it.

 For all of these reasons, most huskies cannot naturally swim.